Make a Purchase

 The transaction is in the queue, but its final status is pending external action such as Ask to Buy.
 Update your UI to show the deferred state, and wait for another callback that indicates the final status.

-With Google Play Billing the deferred state is equivalent to the "PENDING" purchase state where additional action is required before granting entitlement.
+With Google Play Billing the deferred state is equivalent to the "PENDING" purchase state referenced in the Google documentation, where additional action is required before granting entitlement.

 For example, a user might choose to purchase your in-app product at a physical store using cash.
 This means that the transaction is completed outside of your app.
 In this scenario, you should grant entitlement only after the user has completed the transaction.